aws-samples/aws-cloudtrail-analyzer-workshop/README.md

 1. User making the call is using an assumed role
 2. The user's access key is a session key that begins with the string `'AS'` instead of `'AK'`
-3. The user's ARN ends with an instance identifier consisting of the string 'i-' followed by 8 or more alphanumeric characters in the username portion (e.g., i-d34db33f)
+3. The user's ARN ends with an instance identifier consisting of the string `'i-'` followed by 8 or more alphanumeric characters in the username portion (e.g., `'i-d34db33f'`)

 For #3, a regular expression pattern called `instance_identifier_arn_pattern` has been predefined for you to use.
 You can use it with Python's `match` function that returns True if the pattern matches and False otherwise: